spatialflunky1/capp-launcher/README.md

 # Cool App Launcher
 Cool App Launcher (capp-launcher) for Linux users who use window managers that don't come with application menus

+# Next planned feature
+Scrollbar and maybe work on design

 ## How to install
 ```
 make